npm/policies/conduct.md

 environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.

-Respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
-There is seldom a right answer.
+We ask that you please respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
+There is seldom a single right answer.

-On IRC, please avoid using overtly sexual nicknames or other nicknames that might detract from a friendly, safe and welcoming environment for all.
+Please avoid using overtly sexual nicknames or other nicknames that might detract from a friendly, safe, and welcoming environment for all.

+Disputes must be handled respectfully, according to the terms described in the npm Dispute Resolution document.

+Any spamming, trolling, flaming, baiting, or other attention-stealing behaviour is not welcome, and will not be tolerated.

 Harassing other users of the Service is never tolerated, whether via public or private media.